paudigital/plugin-playground/README.md

 Each directory will always have their branches set appropriately, and you can have separate Git Flow settings via Git Tower or other clients for each.

-## Using nystudio107/plugindev
+## Using paudigital/plugin-playground

-Start up the `plugindev` environment by typing `make dev` in a terminal window (the first build will be somewhat lengthy).
+Start up the `plugin-playground` environment by typing `make dev` in a terminal window (the first build will be somewhat lengthy).

-To stop the `plugindev` environment, type `Control-C` in the terminal window you used to start it, which terminates the Docker containers.
+To stop the `plugin-playground` environment, type `Control-C` in the terminal window you used to start it, which terminates the Docker containers.

 **N.B.:** Since the containers need to be built, and Composer needs to install all of the packages, the initial `make dev` can take some time.
 So before you attempt to load it in your web browser, wait until you see:
 ```
-plugindev-php_v3-1         | [09-Mar-2022 04:05:33] NOTICE: fpm is running, pid 8
+plugin-playground-php_v3-1         | [09-Mar-2022 04:05:33] NOTICE: fpm is running, pid 8
-plugindev-php_v3-1         | [09-Mar-2022 04:05:33] NOTICE: ready to handle connections
+plugin-playground-php_v3-1         | [09-Mar-2022 04:05:33] NOTICE: ready to handle connections
 ```
 ...and:
 ```
-plugindev-php_v4-1         | [09-Mar-2022 04:05:33] NOTICE: fpm is running, pid 8
+plugin-playground-php_v4-1         | [09-Mar-2022 04:05:33] NOTICE: fpm is running, pid 8
-plugindev-php_v4-1         | [09-Mar-2022 04:05:33] NOTICE: ready to handle connections
+plugin-playground-php_v4-1         | [09-Mar-2022 04:05:33] NOTICE: ready to handle connections
 ```
 ...and:
 ```
-plugindev-php_v5-1         | [09-Mar-2022 04:05:33] NOTICE: fpm is running, pid 8
+plugin-playground-php_v5-1         | [09-Mar-2022 04:05:33] NOTICE: fpm is running, pid 8
-plugindev-php_v5-1         | [09-Mar-2022 04:05:33] NOTICE: ready to handle connections
+plugin-playground-php_v5-1         | [09-Mar-2022 04:05:33] NOTICE: ready to handle connections
 ```

 ### Login

-* Navigate to `http://plugindev.local:8003` to use the Craft CMS 3 site
+* Navigate to `http://plugin-playground.local:8003` to use the Craft CMS 3 site
-* Navigate to `http://plugindev.local:8004` to use the Craft CMS 4 site
+* Navigate to `http://plugin-playground.local:8004` to use the Craft CMS 4 site
-* Navigate to `http://plugindev.local:8004` to use the Craft CMS 5 site
+* Navigate to `http://plugin-playground.local:8004` to use the Craft CMS 5 site

-The default login for all `plugindev` sites is:
+The default login for all `plugin-playground` sites is:

 **User:** `admin` \
 **Password:** `password`

 ### Editor

-You should open the `craft_v3`, `craft_v4`, and `craft_v5` subdirectories in separate windows in your code editor of choice, rather than opening up the entire `plugindev` project in a single window.
+You should open the `craft_v3`, `craft_v4`, and `craft_v5` subdirectories in separate windows in your code editor of choice, rather than opening up the entire `plugin-playground` project in a single window.

 This allows your editor to index each Craft CMS install separately for things like code completion, and it also allows you to have separate PHP language level inspection settings (PHP 7.1 for Craft CMS 3, PHP 8 for Craft CMS 4, PHP 8.2 for Craft CMS 5).

-You can also set up IDEs like PhpStorm to use the PHP interpreter inside the appropriate Docker container (`plugindev_php_xdebug_v3` for Craft CMS 3, `plugindev_php_xdebug_v4` for Craft CMS 4, and `plugindev_php_xdebug_v5` for Craft CMS 5), and set up path mappings for XDebug.
+You can also set up IDEs like PhpStorm to use the PHP interpreter inside the appropriate Docker container (`plugin-playground_php_xdebug_v3` for Craft CMS 3, `plugin-playground_php_xdebug_v4` for Craft CMS 4, and `plugin-playground_php_xdebug_v5` for Craft CMS 5), and set up path mappings for XDebug.

 Remember to enable the Symfony plugin if you're using PhpStorm for each project.

 ### Exposed ports & services

-`plugindev` intentionally uses non-standard ports so you can run it side-by-side with another local dev environment, without risk of port conflicts.
+`plugin-playground` intentionally uses non-standard ports so you can run it side-by-side with another local dev environment, without risk of port conflicts.

-The following ports are exposed on `localhost` while `plugindev` is running (these need to not be in use prior to starting up `plugindev`):
+The following ports are exposed on `localhost` while `plugin-playground` is running (these need to not be in use prior to starting up `plugin-playground`):

 * `8003` - The Craft CMS 3 website
 * `8004` - The Craft CMS 4 website